 Alcohol and Drug Treatment

 Inpatient is generally the most recommended way to go about treatment.
 With this method the addict will stay at a recovery facility and live there while they go through withdrawal, detox, treatment, and therapy.
-The best thing about this form of rehabilitation is that it allows the client to be free of triggers (objects, places, people, or situations that drive them to abuse a substance) and focus on their health.
+The best thing about this form of drug rehabilitation is that it allows the client to be free of triggers (objects, places, people, or situations that drive them to abuse a substance) and focus on their health.
 Recovery takes a lot of work and any distraction can easily derail your progress, so being in a fresh environment has numerous benefits to it.
 One of the biggest advantages of inpatient is that the client will be surrounded by expert medical professionals who will be able to help them through withdrawal, whether with therapy or medicine.

-Outpatient treatment is a method involving multiple visits to a treatment center and partial hospitalization.
+Outpatient treatment is a method involving multiple visits to an alcohol addiction treatment center and partial hospitalization.
 When needed, the client of an outpatient program will have access to medical resources, psychiatric care, and hospitals for a more formal form of treatment, but will still be able to return home at the end of the day.
 This is a method used by those who wish to continue going to school or work while they simultaneously work on getting help for their addiction.
 Still getting the skills and knowledge needed to fight addiction, while continuing to live life.

-Treatment vs. Triggers
+Addiction Treatment vs. Addiction Triggers

 An important thing to take into consideration when looking into treatment methods is triggers.
 These are objects, people, places, or situations that drive a person to abuse a substance, and they can be anything.
 A favorite beer mug, an old drinking/drug buddy, bumping into a familiar dealer, seeing your favorite bar, walking past a park bench you used to get high on, a familiar argument, or an annoying co-worker that made your job more difficult.
 Any one of these things can send an addict spiraling into a relapse, whether they are dependent on alcohol or drugs.